-The bureaucratic leadership model is quite useful in the field of production.
+The bureaucratic leadership model is quite helpful in the field of production.
 Such leaders are primarily moved by established rules, standards, and norms.

 Thus, while working with mechanisms requires following safety regulations and properly using the equipment, the bureaucratic leader can control these processes effectively.

-However, it is also necessary to take into account that the bureaucratic leadership model has a lack of flexibility.
+However, it is also necessary to consider that the bureaucratic leadership model lacks flexibility.
 So it can harm performance if the leader works with creative tasks.